mecid/mecid.github.io/_posts/2023-10-31-mastering-contentunavailableview-in-swiftui.md

 ![empty-state](/public/ContentUnavailableView4.png)

-Remember that you should place the *searchable* view modifier under the overlay if you want to extract the text from the search bar otherwise it doesn't personalize the message.
+Remember that you should place the *searchable* view modifier below the overlay if you want to extract the text from the search bar otherwise it doesn't personalize the message.

 ```swift
 struct ContentView: View {